AY2425S2-CS2103T-T17-1/tp/docs/DeveloperGuide.md

 #### Planned:
 Support an option for users to save the command history to disk, so that users can access their previous commands even after closing the program.

+### 9. Show indicator of client contact having a non-blank note

+#### Current:
+There is no indication of whether a client contact has a non-blank note.
+For lawyers with many client contacts, they may forget that a client contact has a note.

+#### Planned:
+Add an icon to each client contact which indicates the presence of a non-blank note.